MAIF/otoroshi/manual/src/main/paradox/topics/mtls.md

 <img src="../img/mtls-ff-3.png" />
 @@@

-### Going further
+### Going further with user authentication

-You can try to add an auth. module with a keycloak instance and yubikey as strong second factor authentication instead of the basic one we used previously.
+For stronger user authentication, you can try to use an auth. module baked by a keycloak instance with yubikey as a strong second factor authentication instead of the basic auth. module we used previously in this article.